MonsterDevEd/GildedRose/README.md

 After cloning the solution, Visual Studio 2015 should be able to obtain all the (Nuget) packages for the solution.
 As mentioned in the **Prerequisites** this includes [JWT .Net Library](https://www.nuget.org/packages/JWT/)

-- Build the solution (both projets)
+- Build the solution (both projects)

 ## Running the tests